sammuelyee/docs/cartodb-editor.md

 * **Streaming**: CartoDB has access to Twitter's streaming API, enabling you to retrieve up-to-the-minute search results.
 This feature is *by request* only.
 Contact [Sales](mailto:sales@cartodb.com) for details about using streaming Twitter data.

-* **Historical API**: The Historial API returns older search results of tweets, beyond 30 days.
+* **Historical API**: The Historical API returns older search results of tweets, beyond 30 days.
 It can retrieve data as far back as 2006.
-Contact [Sales](mailto:sales@cartodb.com) for details about using Historial Twitter data.
+Contact [Sales](mailto:sales@cartodb.com) for details about using Historical Twitter data.

 **Note:** CartoDB is developing a feature to support real time tweets, which automatically updates your map when live tweets are posted.
 This feature is a work in progress.

 ###Understanding Twitter Data

-The following lists displays the most important Twitter data that you might need in order to plot map points.
+After connecting to a Twitter dataset, unique columns are available from your dataset view.
+The following list displays the most important Twitter information.
+You may need this information in order to filter or plot Twitter data points.

 * `id`: Tweet id
 * `verb`: Lets you know if a tweet has been directly posted or if it's a retweet